 The starting point has to be that you are going to explore the idea together to figure out which one is correct.
 It has be understood that we all want to achieve the truth and that either side might be right.

-Imam Shafi who was one fo the great scholars of our ummah, derived from Quran the maxim which is used in Usul al Fiqh.
+Imam Shafi who was one of the great scholars of our ummah, derived from the Quran the maxim which is used in Usul al Fiqh.

 “I am convinced about the veracity of my opinions, but I do consider it likely that they may turn out to be incorrect.
 Likewise, I am convinced about the incorrectness of the views different from mine, but I do concede the possibility that they may turn out to be correct.” — Imam Shafa’i